HariSekhon/Nagios-Plugins/README.md

 * [Shinken](http://www.shinken-monitoring.org/) - a Nagios core reimplementation in Python

-* [Check_MK](http://mathias-kettner.com/check_mk.html) - Nagios-based monitoring solution with rule-based configuration, service discovery and agent-based multi-checks integrating [MRPE - MK's Remote Plugin Executor](https://mathias-kettner.de/checkmk_mrpe.html)
+* [Check_MK](http://mathias-kettner.com/check_mk.html) - Nagios-based monitoring solution with rule-based configuration, service discovery and agent-based multi-checks integrating [MRPE - MK's Remote Plugin Executor](https://mathias-kettner.de/checkmk_mrpe.html).
+See `check_mk_wrapper.py` which can run any Nagios Plugin and convert its output to Check_MK local check format.

 * [Geneos](https://www.itrsgroup.com/products/geneos-overview) - proprietary non-standard monitoring, was used by a couple of banks I worked for.
 Geneos does not follow Nagios standards so integration is provided via ```geneos_wrapper.py``` which if preprended to any standard nagios plugin command will execute and translate the results to the CSV format that Geneos expects, so Geneos can utilize any Nagios Plugin using this program.